 4. Mikhail Lomonosov.

-5. Dmitry Mendeleev.
+5. Dmitriy Mendeleev.

 6. Yuri Gagarin.

-7. Andrei Sakharov.
+7. Andrey Sakharov.

 Minin and Pozharsky

-An outstanding Russian citizen Kuzma Minin and his no less famous contemporary Prince Dmitry Pozharsky went down in history as the liberators of Russian lands from the Polish invaders.
-At the beginning of the 17th century, the Time of Troubles began in the Russian state.
-The crisis, which engulfed many areas of life, was aggravated by the presence of impostors on the throne of the capital.
-In Moscow, Smolensk and a number of other cities, the Polish gentry was in full swing, and the western borders of the country were occupied by Swedish troops.
+The outstanding citizen of Russia Kuzma Minin and his equally famous contemporary Prince Dmitry Pozharsky went down in history as the liberators of Russian lands from Polish invaders.
+IN early XVII century, the Time of Troubles began in the Russian state.
+The crisis, which engulfed many areas of life, was aggravated by the presence of impostors on the capital’s throne.
+In Moscow, Smolensk and a number of other cities, the Polish gentry ruled in full swing, and the western borders of the country were occupied by Swedish troops.

-Gradually, residents of the surrounding cities, dissatisfied with the dominance of the Polish gentry in Moscow, began to join the people's militia of Nizhny Novgorod.
-By the autumn of 1612, the army of Minin and Pozharsky numbered about 10 thousand people.
-In early November 1612, the Nizhny Novgorod militia managed to expel the Poles from the capital and force them to sign an act of surrender.
-The success of the operation became possible thanks to the skillful actions of Minin and Pozharsky.
+Gradually, residents of surrounding cities, dissatisfied with the dominance of the Polish gentry in Moscow, began to join the people's militia of Nizhny Novgorod.
+By the fall of 1612, the army of Minin and Pozharsky numbered about 10 thousand people.
+At the beginning of November 1612, the Nizhny Novgorod militia managed to expel the Poles from the capital and force them to sign an act of surrender.
+The successful operation was made possible thanks to the skillful actions of Minin and Pozharsky.
 In 1818, the memory of the heroic liberators of Moscow was immortalized by the sculptor I. Martos in a monument erected on Red Square.

 Peter the First

-Significance of the reign of Peter I for Russia
+The significance of the reign of Peter I for Russia

 A. V. Suvorov